jupyter-widgets/tutorial/README.md

 ## Testing your installation

-To check your installation, please download the script [install_script.py](https://raw.githubusercontent.com/mwcraig/scipy2017-jupyter-widgets-tutorial/master/install_check.py) and run it:
+To check your installation, please download the script [install_check.py](https://raw.githubusercontent.com/mwcraig/scipy2017-jupyter-widgets-tutorial/master/install_check.py) and run it:

 ```
 python install_check.py
 ```

-## tutorial materials
+## Tutorial materials

-To get the tutorial materials, clone this repository.
-Please plan to update the materials shortly before the tutorial.
+To get the tutorial materials, clone this repository. **Please plan to update the materials shortly before the tutorial.**

 ## Running into trouble?